guden/Four-Opens/doc/source/opencommunity.rst

 ultimately realized that we excluded a large portion of the world where Google products were inaccessible/unavailable.

-Host meetings in way that can be archived and searched so that the conversations are accessible to all time-zones and participants who do not speak English as their first language.
+Host meetings in a way that can be archived and searched, so that the conversations are accessible to all time-zones and participants who do not speak English as their first language.
 Internationalization (translation, tool choices like google docs, time-zones), in general,